Gene Roddenberry: Decline in health and death

 The funeral was arranged for November 1, with the public invited to the memorial service at the Hall of Liberty, within the Forest Lawn Memorial Park, in Hollywood Hills.
 It was a secular service; Roddenberry had been cremated before the event.
 More than 300 Star Trek fans attended and stood in the balcony section of the hall, while the invited guests were on the floor level.
 Nichelle Nichols sang twice during the ceremony, first "Yesterday", and then a song she wrote herself titled "Gene".
 Both songs had been requested by Barrett.
-Several people spoke at the memorial, including Ray Bradbury, Whoopi Goldberg, Christopher Knopf, E. Jack Neuman, and Patrick Stewart.
+Several people spoke at the memorial, including Ray Bradbury, Whoopi Goldberg, E. Jack Neuman, and Patrick Stewart.
 The ceremony was closed by two kilted pipers playing "Amazing Grace" as a recorded message by Roddenberry was broadcast.
 A four-plane flypast, in the missing man formation, followed some 30 minutes later.
 After his death, Star Trek: The Next Generation aired a two-part episode of season five, called "Unification", which featured a dedication to Roddenberry.

 Roddenberry's will left the majority of his $30 million estate to Barrett in a trust.
-He also left money to his children and his first wife Eileen.
+He also left money to his children and his first wife, Eileen.
 However, his daughter Dawn contested the will, on the grounds that Barrett had undue influence on her father.
 In a hearing held in 1993, the Los Angeles Superior Court ruled that improprieties existed in the management of the trust and removed Barrett as executor.
 In another decision, the court found that Roddenberry had hidden assets from Star Trek in the Norway Corporation to keep funds away from his first wife, and ordered the payment of 50% of those assets to Eileen, as well as punitive damages.
 In 1996, the California Court of Appeals ruled that the original will, which stated that anyone who contested it would be disinherited, would stand.
 As a result, Dawn lost $500,000 from the estate, as well as a share of the trust upon Barrett's death.
 The appellate court also overturned the earlier decision to award Roddenberry's first wife, Eileen, 50% of his assets.
-The judge called that case one "that should never have been".
+The judge called that decision one "that should never have been".